intuitivecomputing/ur5_with_robotiq_gripper/README.md

 __To control the gripper__

-Publish the position value to `icl_gripper/gripper_cmd/goal`.
+Publish the position value to `icl_gripper/gripper_cmd/goal` (or the topic under a similar name).

 position value 0.0: open

-position valie 0.8: close
+position value 0.8: close

 __Reference__